revodavid/azure-openai-lab/9 Extra Credit.md

 ### Have an ongoing conversation

 Start with Bing in Balanced mode.
 Ask any question you like.
-Ask for followups-too?
+Ask for followups-too!
+You can also use the suggested continuation buttons to guide the conversation.

 ### Get information about recent events